Our Philosophy is Simple:

 Cost: $125 per athlete per month (4- week cycle) or *$40 per class *not guaranteed attendance if more than 8 enrolled students in a class.

-(4) Four-Month minimum enrollment required.
+(4) Four-Month minimum enrollment required within a 12-Month period.

 This is a quick note to introduce you to the TPI Junior Development Program, here at Fairways & Greens Golf Center we bringing a Junior golf development & athletic program unlike any other.